2 snowboarders dead after avalanche near remote northern B.C. park | CBC News

 2 snowboarders dead after avalanche near remote northern B.C. park

-Both victims were men in their early 20s from Haines, Alaska, according to B.C.
-Coroners Service
+Both victims men in their early 20s from Haines, Alaska, B.C.
+Coroners Service says

-The B.C.
-Coroners Service is investigating the deaths of two men who were reportedly killed in an avalanche near Tatshenshini-Alsek Provincial Park in northwestern British Columbia.
+Two men from Alaska died in an avalanche Monday while snowboarding near the Tatshenshini-Alsek Provincial Park in northwestern British Columbia.

-Both men were from Haines, Alaska, and in their early 20s.
-They were reportedly snowboarding in a group of three when the avalanche hit sometime Monday afternoon.
+A third man survived the avalanche.
+His condition is unknown.
+All three men were friends from Haines, Alaska, and were in their early 20s according to the B.C.
+Coroners Service.

-Andy Watson, spokesman for the B.C.
-Coroners Service, said his organization is working to determine how, where, and when the men died.
+A statement posted by the Haines Volunteer Fire Department said the RCMP received an emergency locator SOS early Monday afternoon and organized a rescue operation and helicopter go to the scene.

+These are the first avalanche fatalities of this winter season in Canada.
+On average, avalanches claim the lives of 11 people every year in Canada, with about 80 per cent of the deaths occurring in B.C.
-Avalanche danger ratings are high in many parts of B.C., however Avalanche Canada does not post a rating for the Tatshenshini-Alsek Provincial Park area because it is outside its forecast region.

-An Avalanche Canada spokesperson said the park's remote location makes it difficult to collect meaningful avalanche related data.
+Avalanche danger ratings are high in many parts of B.C., but Avalanche Canada does not post a rating specifically for Haines Summit or for the Tatshenshini-Alsek Provincial Park area, because the remote location makes it difficult to collect necessary data.

-The Tatshenshini-Alsek Provincial Park is a designated UNESCO world heritage site located in the far northwestern corner of the province, between Yukon and Alaska.
+Minifie said in the absence of data and an official avalanche warning, people who use the Haines Summit area for recreation are encouraged to share information on the Avalanche Canada website.

+They're also advised to exercise an abundance of caution when heading into the mountains.

 With files from Meghan Roberts